AngeloAyranji/uzh-blockchain-data-collection/docs/faq.md

     * Another Kafka internal log that can be ignored, the coordinator is eventually selected and this error is irrelevant.
 * Why am I seeing `Heartbeat failed for group eth because it is rebalancing` in the logs?
     * Another Kafka internal log that can be ignored.
 Happens when the number of consumers changes because kafka has to rebalance the partitions for a topic.
+* `asyncpg.exceptions.ProtocolViolationError: the database system is not yet accepting connections`
+    * Very rarely, usually after moving the data directory, the PostgreSQL service won't start in time and you'll see this error right after starting the data collection process.
+The solution is to just restart the process after this occurs.